Best Headphones for Podcasting [2024]

 How using headphones can improve your audio

-Headphones let you hear your podcast's audio exactly how your audience will, keeping you in the driver's seat the entire time you record.
+Headphones let you hear your podcast's audio exactly how your audience will, keeping you in the driver's seat during recording sessions.

 And while you technically can record a podcast without headphones, you'll likely get some surprises while editing that are at best difficult to remove, and at worst, render your file unusable.

-Here are three ways headphones help you achieve better podcast audio.
+Here are three ways headphones help you achieve a better listening experience for your audience.

 #1 Improve your mic technique